KibutuJr/Spotify-Azure-Data-Engineering-Project/README.md

 This repository demonstrates a **real-time, enterprise-style data engineering project** built on Azure and Databricks using a simulated Spotify streaming dataset.
 The objective was to deliver **metadata-driven ingestion**, **incremental and backfill processing**, **stream and batch transformations**, and **analytical visualisations** — enabling actionable insights into user listening behaviour, track popularity and market trends.

+Read the full Medium article here: [From Zero to Streaming Insights: Building a Data Platform on Azure & Databricks](https://medium.com/@codegnerdev/from-zero-to-streaming-insights-building-a-data-platform-on-azure-databricks-a9398ec39dee)

 ---

 ## 🏗 Architecture & Implementation